 Germinating the seeds

-Getting started - The seeds are small, so work in a well-lit area.
+Getting started - Plant your seeds when you receive them for the best germination.
+The seeds are small, so work in a well-lit area.

 Until the seeds sprout, ensure that the top layer always stays moist (but not soggy).
-An easy way to maintain high moisture levels is to enclose the pots in a plastic bag or dome.
-Leave it open a crack to allow some fresh air to circulate, to prevent stem rot later.
+An easy way to maintain high moisture levels is to enclose the pots in a plastic container.
+Leave it open slightly to allow some fresh air to circulate, to prevent stem rot later.

 Keep the pots between 66-77 degrees F (19-25°C).
 A little cooler at night is ok.
 Avoid letting them get above 80°F (27°C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pots.

-Give the pots bright light but not direct sun.
-A fluorescent or LED bulb kept 4 inches (10 cm) away provides the right amount of light.
+Give the pots bright light out of direct sun.
+An LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").

 Once they have several leaves, you may give them some morning sun.
 Transition them to more sun very gradually.
 Remember that this is a cloudforest plant and does not like prolonged, strong sun.
 Over about 40-50% humidity is best.
 If your plant seem to suffer from low humidity indoors, consider using an ultrasonic humidifier, sold at home improvement stores and some thrift shops.